-Furthermore, you cannot object to the processing of data and require the deletion of data until the expiry of the period of limitation of claims under the contract.
-Similarly, you cannot object to the processing of data and request removal of data contained in invoices.
-After the expiry of the period of limitation of claims under the contract, you can object to the processing of your data for statistical purposes, as well as request the removal of your data from our database.
+Furthermore, you cannot object to the processing of data and require the erasure of data until the expiry of the period of limitation of claims under the contract.
+Similarly, you cannot object to the processing of data and request the erasure of the data contained in invoices.
+However, you may object to the processing of your data for statistical purposes, as well as request removal of your data from our database after the expiry of the period of limitation of claims under the contract.

-We use the data provided to us when subscribing to the newsletter to send you the newsletter, and the legal basis for their processing is your consent (Article 6(1) a) of the GDPR) which you express when you subscribe to the newsletter.
+We use the data provided to us when subscribing to the newsletter to send you the newsletter, and the legal basis for their processing is your consent (Article 6(1)(a) of the GDPR) which you express when you subscribe to the newsletter.

 The data are processed within the GetResponse mailing system and are stored on a server provided by GetResponse Sp. z o.o.

-In this case your data is processed in order to contact you, and the basis for the processing is Article 6(1) a) of the GDPR, i.e. your consent resulting from initiating contact with us.
-The legal basis for processing after the end of the contact is a justified purpose in the form of archiving correspondence for internal needs (Article 6 (1) c) of the GDPR).
+In this case your data is processed in order to contact you, and the basis for the processing is Article 6(1)(a) of the GDPR, i.e. our legitimate interest.
+The legal basis for processing after the end of the contact is a justified purpose in the form of archiving correspondence for internal needs (Article 6 (1)(c) of the GDPR).